Overview of a Career in Court Interpreting (2:51)

 American Sign Language

 Once you have obtained your Specialist Certification: Legal (SC:L) issued by the RID please contact the Court Interpreters Program to request a registration application packet.
-The Administrative Office of the Courts (AOC) processes these applications on behalf of the Judicial Council.
+The Judicial Council processes these applications on its own behalf.

 The application packet includes complete instructions for submitting required documentation and fees.